kyma-project/test-infra/docs/prow/production-cluster-configuration.md

 ### The jobs directory

-The `jobs` directory contains the Prow Jobs configuration.
+The `jobs` directory contains the Prow jobs configuration.
 See the example of such a file [here](../../prow/jobs).

 For more details, see the [Kubernetes documentation](https://github.com/kubernetes/test-infra/blob/master/prow/getting_started_deploy.md#add-more-jobs-by-modifying-configyaml).